Sphere-Corporation/GAME-TT/README.md

 ### Running from source

 The prerequisites for this are:
- -  An MC6800 assembler available on the search path
+ -  An MC6800 assembler available on the search path *
+ -  The [CONVERT tool](https://github.com/Sphere-Corporation/CONVERT) has been installed and is on the search path (follow the full instructions for its installation)

 	Note that the assembler code is written to be compatible with the [SB-Assembler 3](https://www.sbprojects.net/sbasm/).

-If you prefer to use your own/different assembler, please make the changes to the source file so you can assemble it, and add a section to the [ASSEMBLERS.md](doc/ASSEMBLERS/ASSEMBLERS.md) file describing what changes you needed to do to ensure it works.

-Clone the repo from GitHub, then run the build script
+Clone the repo from GitHub, then run the build script:

 ```sh
 git clone https://github.com/Sphere-Corporation/GAME-TT.git`
 cd GAME-TT
 ./build
 ```

+### Different Assemblers
+If you prefer to use your own/different assembler, please make the changes to the source file so you can assemble it, and add a section to the [ASSEMBLERS.md](doc/ASSEMBLERS/ASSEMBLERS.md) file describing what changes you needed to do to ensure it works.
+If you do this, and you find that it would be beneficial to others, please submit a Pull Request and store the code in a directory named as follows:

+	`src_<assembler_name>`

+include a `README.md` file detailling any instructions that are pertinent to that assembler, such that anyone can understand how to assemble the code.

 ### In action!

 Early version of the game running on a Sphere-1.